AgentM12/funny-not-funny/README.md

 Note that you might have to port-forward 25565 in case you want to allow incoming external connections.

+## Options
+These options can be set by an admin to customize the experience:
+ - `/function fnf:_option/admin_start`: Toggles the ability for anyone/only admins to start the game.
+ - `/function fnf:_option/hidden_votes`: Toggles the messages telling who voted for what.
+ - `/function fnf:_option/no_prompts`: Toggles the prompts phase on/off to allow old prompts from re-appearing.

 ## Debug Info

 If there are any bugs in the game, let me know in an issue, or create a pr with a fix.